Tempoture/Data-Base/README.md

   * [Python3](https://www.python.org/download/releases/3.0/) - The programming language of choice for the project.

 <!-- Installation -->
-## Installation Guide (using Ubuntu)
+## Installation Guide
 Before installing the following softwares, have the latest version of Python installed.
+Also note that these install commands are specific for the Ubuntu bash terminal.
   ### Flask
    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`$sudo apt update` - Ensures Ubuntu is up to date.
    <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`$sudo apt install python3-pip` - Install package management system.